philipperemy/tensorflow-multi-dimensional-lstm/README.md

 ## Limitations
 - I could test it successfully with 32x32 matrices but the implementation is far from being well optimised.
 - This implementation can become numerically unstable quite easily.
+- I've noticed that inputs should be != 0.
+Otherwise some gradients are nan.
+So consider `inputs += eps` in case.

 ## Contributions